architects/requests-for-feedback/COMMENTARY.md

 Modeling object classes in Ruby forces you to be very user centered.
 Ask yourself, where will this class be used?
 A `Card` class could conceivably be used on a web form, in a back end invoicing system.

+This would help you develop a better interface for the Card class.

 ### Poor Modeling of the data types

 How can it be possible that the balance is "ERROR"?
 Why is the balance a string?
 How am I going to do math on a string?